RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 #### Parameters
 ***integer* distance:** An optional parameter that is the threshold in centimeters that will return True.
 The default value is 50

-#### Description
-Returns True when a distance below the threshold is reached.
-The sensor range is up to 1.5 meters (150cm)

 #### Returns
 None